zzr2311559/randomly-copy-namesake-labels-and-imgs/README.md

 # randomly-copy-namesake-labels-and-imgs
 Solution on how to randomly copy nameske imgs and labels  using parts of COCO dataset

-In my process of learing YOLOv5, I find it difficult to use the whole COCO dataset because of its large size, So I try to use parts of COCO.
+In my process of learing YOLOv5, I find it difficult to use the whole COCO dataset because of its large size, so I try to use parts of COCO.
 Here is how I plan to randomly copy namesake labels and imgs from COCO.
 One can readily customize his/her own 'small COCO' by change the path and the rate you want to get.

 ```
 import os